Before the festival: Registration Info

 Exhibitor Tenting/Booth setup

-If you are bringing your own booth/tent setup, please make sure your booth/tent is properly weighted down.
+If you are bringing your own booth/tent setup, please make sure your booth/tent is properly weighted down as no staking is allowed in the park.
 Please make sure that all of your booth materials (pamphlets/paper/business cards/poster boards) are properly stored overnight.

-Port-a-potties and hand wash sinks are located on the corner of Sola St. and Santa Barbara St. and on the corner of Micheltorena St. and Santa Barbara St. (see festival map).
-The park bathroom is located near the corner of Micheltorena St. and Santa Barbara St. (See map).
+Port-a-potties and hand wash sinks are located on the corner of Sola St. and Santa Barbara St. and on the corner of Micheltorena St. and Santa Barbara St. The park bathroom is located near the corner of Micheltorena St. and Santa Barbara St. (See map).

 Food is available for purchase on the east side of the park in the Food Court, near the corner of Sola St. and Santa Barbara St. Food trucks will also be located on the lower end of Santa Barbara St. next to the Green Car Show.